 Personnel: The following requested personnel will all be hired as employees of the project. % FTE Base Salary Total Education Program Specialist, Grade 24 as Project Manager responsible for project management, facilitation, and oversight at 50%.
-(Note: additional .5 time and salary STEM Certification, D3, Goal 3a) .5 \$44,717 \$184,307

-All personnel are contractual, not permanent State staff.
-Personnel costs are estimated to rise by 2% annually throughout the grant period.
+(Note: additional .5 time and salary STEM Certification, D3, Goal 3a) .5 \$44,717 \$184,307 All personnel are contractual, not permanent State staff.
+Personnel cost 2% annually throughout the grant period. s are e stimated to rise by